 Hardiness Zone: 8b

 This broadleaf variety produces dense clusters of striking red-orange tubular flowers at the end of gracefully arching stalks; flowers better in full sun and is drought tolerant once established; great for containers and baskets

 Broadleaf Firecracker Plant features showy spikes of scarlet tubular flowers with orange overtones rising above the foliage from late winter to late fall.
-It has green foliage.
+It has green evergreen foliage.
 The oval leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Broadleaf Firecracker Plant is a dense multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Broadleaf Firecracker Plant is recommended for the following landscape applications;

 - Hanging Baskets